Legal aid organizations who are successful and receive one of our grants or contracts must assure that they will comply with our grant assurances.

 - It will not take or threaten to take any disciplinary or other retaliatory action against any person for good faith cooperation with or the appropriate release of information to LSC, including the OIG, or other entity authorized to receive such cooperation or information consistent with any applicable law or rule of professional conduct.
 It will notify its employees and volunteers in writing that it will not take any disciplinary or other retaliatory action against an employee or volunteer (including board members) for any good faith cooperation with LSC, including the OIG, or other entity authorized to receive such cooperation.

 - It will submit grantee data updates to LSC within thirty (30) calendar days after any of the events listed below occur.
-The instructions for providing the updates are at http://www.lsc.gov/grants-grantee-resources/grantee-guidance/lsc-reporting-requirements.
+The instructions for providing the updates are located on the LSC Reporting Requirements page at: http://www.lsc.gov/grants-grantee-resources/grantee-guidance/lsc-reporting-requirements.

 a. a decision to close and/or relocate any main or staffed branch office;